Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ?>
 ```

-This test, running with PhpBrowser module in debug mode, will print something like this:
+This test, running with the PhpBrowser module in debug mode, will print something like this:

 ```bash
 I click "All pages"